TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ## Quality control and filtering of the raw reads 🛂

 Sometimes when we sequence, we see a lot of low quality reads.
-These, we want to get rid of, because they mostly contain noise that possibly confuse the downstream analysis.
+These, we want to get rid of because they mostly contain noise that possibly confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.

-📝 Create a file named 01a_filter-filtlong.sh with the following contents, and submit the job with sbatch: Make sure to change the <path to raw reads> into the path of the actual raw reads.
-If you copied the raw reads file to your current directory, you can just put the filename.
+📝 Create a file named 01a_filter-filtlong.sh with the following contents, and submit the job with sbatch: Make sure to change the <path to raw reads> into the path of your actual raw reads.
+If you copied the raw reads file to your current directory, you can simply put the filename there.

 ```bash
 #!/bin/bash